We acknowledge that the UBC Point Grey campus is situated on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam).

-- Investment proposals must support strategic priorities, specifically current annual priority areas.
+- Investment proposals must support the plan's current annual strategic priorities.

 - Proposals must be requests for one-time or term-limited funding, not recurring funding.

-- Proposals must not fund individual research projects or develop new educational programs in UBC Science.
+- Proposals must not request funds to develop new educational programs in UBC Science.
 They should not reproduce other sources of funding available at UBC.

-- Consideration will be given to proposals that seek to develop cross-unit approaches to advancing strategic priorities, focusing on the greatest benefit for the greatest number of people.
+- Consideration will be given to proposals that seek to develop cross-unit approaches to advancing the plan's strategic priorities, focusing on the greatest benefit for the greatest number of people.